almaan/CellTracker/README.md

 Where `RESULTS_FILE` is the file generated from the previous run, and `IMAGE_DIR` holds the images, `IMAGE_DIR` can also be `IMAGE_PTHS`, i.e. several paths to the images.
 Note, it's expected that the images are named such that sorting by time and name are equivalent actions.
+To also save the frames -- from which the animation is compiled -- add the `--keep_frames` flag to the command above, and these will be deposited into a subfolder of `OUT_DIR` named `frames`.

 # Examples